-The district will provide students with the materials necessary to complete all curricular projects.
-In courses where students produce a project that requires more than minimal cost for materials, the finished product will remain the property of the district unless the students either furnish or pay for the reasonable cost of materials required for the course project.
-The maximum dollar amount charged by the district for course materials shall be:
+The district will provide students with the materials necessary to complete all basic curricular projects.
+In courses where students choose to produce a project that requires materials beyond the basic materials provided by the district, the students will furnish the materials, purchase the materials from the school, or purchase the materials from an outside vendor with an order form provided by the school.